Bali is just mesmerizing, no question – yet, as it gets very busy, its eastern neighbor, the island of Lombok, becomes a valid and serene alternative.

 With powdery white sand and clear blue-green waters, Lombok’s beaches are some of the best in all of Indonesia.
 Also, Kuta has some of the best surfing in the world which, obviously, attracts are young’n’hip surfer crowd.

-As I mentioned above, I wasn’t exactly lucky with the weather so that I just took a short walk on the beach.
+As I mentioned above, I wasn’t exactly lucky with the weather so I just took a short walk on the beach.

 Narmada Summer Palace And Royal Garden